Why Ireland is the Best Place to Learn English

 The Best of Both Worlds

 As Ireland is reasonably small, there are many affordable ways to travel around the entire island.
 Travelling the width of the country by public transport takes just over two hours, offering spectacular views of the picturesque Irish countryside.

 Most museums, parks and attractions are free to enter, giving students the perfect excuse to plan a variety of trips around the country.
 Head to the cobbles of Galway to listen to the array of street buskers, visit the historical Trinity College (who boast quite a famous alumni) and Book of Kells, their grand library, or take a stroll along the top of the Cliffs of Moher, one of the filming locations of the Harry Potter series.

 Whether it's the bustle of the city or a sleepy coastal town you’re looking for, Ireland has everything to suit each type of student.

 Highlights of Dublin

 Though Dublin is the capital of Ireland, unlike other cities, it still retains its charm.
 The riverside neighbourhood of Temple Bar has an endless supply of pubs, cosy cafes and boutiques to choose from, with live music often spilling into the cobbled streets.

 Phoenix Park, the largest enclosed park in a European city, provides a tranquil escape from the bustle of the city centre and is even home to a herd of wild deer.

-The Guinness Storehouse is the birthplace of Guinness beer, and after touring the brewery, visitors have an opportunity to sample the famous stout on their rooftop bar overlooking the city.
+The Guinness Storehouse is the birthplace of Guinness beer, and after touring the brewery, visitors can sample the famous stout on their rooftop bar overlooking the city.
 Not to mention the Jameson distillery, only a 15-minute walk away.

-This content was supplied by Kaplan International languages, who offers students the opportunity to study English, French, German or Spanish in over 10 countries around the world.
+This content was supplied by Kaplan International languages, which offers students the opportunity to study English, French, German or Spanish in over 10 countries around the world.